polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/specify-origin.md

 ## Next steps

-- We have [plenty of tutorials](/tutorials) to showcase Substrate development concepts and techniques.
+- We have [plenty of tutorials](/tutorials/) to showcase Substrate development concepts and techniques.
-- For more information about runtime development tips and patterns, refer to our [How-to Guides](/how-to-guides).
+- For more information about runtime development tips and patterns, refer to the [How-to quick reference guides](/reference/how-to-guides/).
 - For a bare FRAME pallet with detailed comments about what you can access within FRAME, see [this example in `substrate`](https://github.com/paritytech/substrate/tree/master/frame/examples/basic).

 ### References